evan-sctg/NirnAuctionHouse-ServerLink/README.md

 - Listings with a buyout price will last 7 days
 - Listings with no buyout price will last 24 hours
-- Listing limit 80 - you can only have 100 auctions at a time
+- Listing limit 100 - you can only have 100 auctions at a time
 - Setting to Only show active trades (Hide trades where the seller does not have Server Link active)
+- Buy Orders WTB (right click menu)
 - Price checks to chat (right click menu)
 - Translated for all languages (need feedback)
 - Server link required to communicate with server (NirnAuctionHouse.exe) *PC Only for now